These Slow Cooker Venison Tacos or Tostadas are among my family’s favorite venison recipes! The venison turns out juicy and tender every time!

 Honestly, doesn’t everyone love their slow cooker?
 What’s not to love?
 Put your food in it, turn it on and a while later, you have a perfectly cooked, delicious meal!

 Your Slow Cooker is a great way to cook venison!
+It renders tougher leg roasts tender and juicy.

 How to Make Venison Carnitas